-The PS5 console releases November 12 and is much more powerful than PS4
+PS5 vs. PS4 Pro: Which should you buy?

 Cons

-- Likely to be expensive
+- Hard to find

-The PS4 Pro is nothing to sneeze at, even if it's weaker than the PS5.
+The PS4 Pro is nothing to sneeze at, even if it's much weaker than the PS5.
 It still packs a 4.2 TFLOPS GPU and plays some of the best exclusive games in the business.
-It's also likely to receive a bit of a discount when the PS5 comes out, so if you're looking for a cheap entry point into gaming, this is for you.
+It's not easy to find in stock, and refurbished units are often overpriced, though, so unless you see an excellent deal, you should skip this older system.

 Pros

-- Cheaper than PS5
+- Cheaper than PS5 (in theory)

 Cons